sonniebailey/sonniebailey.github.io/about-content.md

 This service is about helping to elicit your own insight, to help you make your own informed decisions.

-## Will I receive a financial plan or anything of the sort?
+### Will I receive a financial plan or anything of the sort?

 No.

 At the end of our engagement, you will receive one or more emails that will summarise some of the things we will have discussed.

-## But you're registered as a financial adviser and provide disclosure documents as if you're an adviser.
+### You say you don't provide advice.
+But you're registered as a financial adviser and provide disclosure documents as if you're an adviser.
 Why is this?

 Just in case I step over the line, especially when it comes to our discussions relating to financial products!